rocheio/recipes/desserts/pumpkin_roll.md

 - Unroll cooled cake, flattening it as far as possible without cracking it
 - Spread cream cheese frosting evenly over cake
 - Roll cake up tightly again, keeping an even distribution of frosting
+- Wrap tightly with plastic wrap
+- Refrigerate at least one hour until ready to serve

+### Serving

+- Remove cake from refrigerator
+- Cut off ends
 - Sprinkle top with confectioners sugar
-- Wrap in plastic wrap
-- Refrigerate at least one hour until ready to serve

 ## References